troymessina/ElectronicsLab/chapters/07Transistors.md

 ```
 A bipolar junction transistor (bjt) is made up of three layers of semiconductor material, each with different electrical properties.
 These layers are called the emitter, base, and collector.
 In a pnp transistor, the order is p-type, n-type, then p-type.
 In an npn transistor, it’s n-type, p-type, then n-type.
 Each layer is connected to a terminal with the same name: emitter (E), base (B), and collector (C).

 The base is a very thin and lightly doped layer placed between the emitter and collector.
 The emitter sends charge carriers (like electrons or holes) into the base, and most of those carriers get collected by the collector.
 Because of how the transistor is designed—especially the fact that the collector surrounds the emitter—very few of the charge carriers escape.
 This makes the transistor very efficient at amplifying current, giving it a high current gain.
+Transistor current gain, often represented by beta ($\beta$) or $h_{FE}$, is the ratio of the collector current ($I_C$) to the base current ($I_B$) in a bipolar junction transistor.
 A cross-sectional of an npn bjt is shown in [](#fig:transistors:npncrosssection).
 ```{figure} ../figures/ch7_transistors/NPN_BJT_Cross-section.svg
 :label: fig:transistors:npncrosssection
 :width: 75%